-See more on Non-Court Based Divorce Options and the pros and cons of each on the next page.
+See more on Non-Court Based Divorce Options and the pros and cons of each below.
 To discuss your options in more depth, please call us to make an appointment for a free "Divorce Process Consultation."

 WHAT KIND OF DIVORCE DO YOU WANT TO HAVE?